Physical Therapy for Dogs FAQ

-Are most rehab drop-off programs in which the dog stays at the facility for multiple hours without the owner?
+Do most rehab drop-off programs require that the dog stays at the facility for multiple hours without the owner?
 What are the benefits of a drop-off program versus an in-person appointment with the dog?

 What do you love most about being a rehab veterinarian?

-What else you like to tell pet owners about veterinary rehabilitation?
+What else do you like to tell pet owners about veterinary rehabilitation?

 **Dr. Butler:**If you have a pet that is struggling with arthritis pain or a neurologic disorder, you should seriously consider rehab.
 It can make a huge difference in your pet’s quality of life.
 It can also make recovery from back surgery or knee surgery much faster!